edcampossouza/sqs-ts/README.md

 ### 1- Configuring environment variables
 Create a the file .env in the root of the project, and set the REQUEST_QUEUE_URL and RESPONSE_QUEUE_URL variables.

+The MAXIMUM_PARALLELISM can be used to control the number of processes.
+Set it to 0, 1 or leave it undefined to allow only one process.
+Set it to ```"max"``` to use the full os parellelism

 You can use the .env.example file as an example

 ### 2- run ```npm install ```